 Reading and replying to all those questions, I could absolutely sense and relate to the frustration all you pup parents felt.
 I even ended up writing a book about the subject (which you can download here for free).

-All that led me to a years-long research project where I tested the most popular cleaners and even got feedback from fellow pet parents about them.
+All that led me to a years-long research project where I tested the most popular odor eliminator and pet stain remover products and even got feedback from fellow pup parents about them.
 I learned a lot, like:

 - Not all enzyme cleaners are created equal!
-Not all of the ones we tested completely eliminated pee and poo.
+Not all pet urine and odor remover products we tested in the market completely eliminated pee and poo.

 - Strong scents are not your friend!
-While strong scents may artificially mask your pup’s pee, cleaners with strong scents can be dangerous for pets.
+While strong scents may artificially mask your pup’s pee, any pet stain or odor remover with a strong scent can be dangerous for pets.

 And what if a cleaner can’t be used effectively or doesn’t completely eliminate the mess?
 Your furry friend is likely to pee in the exact same spot again, and so the cycle goes!